Koopman neural operator as a mesh-free solver of non-linear partial differential equations: Introduction

-To date, diverse types of PDE solvers have been developed.
-In Sec.
-I of our supplementary materials (SM), we present a review of classic numerical and neural-network-based solvers.
-Compared with classic numerical solvers, neural-network-based solvers, especially neural operators, are more efficient in dealing with science and engineering questions where PDEs are increasingly complicated \cite{li2020neural,li2020fourier}.
-Therefore, our research primarily focus on neural operator, a kind of mesh-free PDE solver \cite{li2020neural,li2020fourier}.
+Compared with classic numerical solvers, neural-network-based solvers, especially neural operators, are more efficient in dealing with science and engineering questions where PDEs are complicated \cite{li2020neural,li2020fourier}.
+Therefore, our research primarily focus on neural operator designs.